offgriddev/esta/docs/methodology.md

 # estimation by code complexity

 For meaningful estimations, we need to rely on objective metrics.
-If we are to estimate in a meaninful way outside giving an estimation based on time to delivery, time being measured by hours / weeks / months.
-Therefore, subjective measurements cannot be the primary means of estimation for a development team as a concrete measurement is always required.
+If we are to estimate in a meaninful way outside giving an estimation based on time to delivery (time being measured by concrete hours / weeks / months), our means of validating estimations must be shared.
+If we cannot validate our non-time-based estimate, it must be a shared and objective measurement.

 Estimations must be meaningful.
-With external factors, we might not know exactly when we will complete a given task.
-So there's an internal, subjective, and private calculus that occurs behind any given estimate for time that cannot be shared.
-Therefore, an objective means of estimating a given task will allow for a shared, meaningful estimate.
+With external factors, there is an internal, subjective, and private calculus that occurs when a non-time-based estimate is given that cannot be shared.
+Therefore, an objective and shared means of estimating a given task will allow for a meaningful estimate.

-The objective metric that we give, that is not time-based, however must convert _to time_.
+The objective metric that we give that is not time-based must convert _to time_.
 Time ultimately matters most.
-The time it takes to deliver an effort is derived from the objective measurement the team gives about their effort _and_ the speed it takes developers to deliver a given card.
+The time it takes to deliver an effort is derived from the objective measurement the team gives about their effort _and_ the speed it takes developers to deliver a given task.

 ## complexity and estimation